2002

 Even with access to my hefty imagination I didn't think this would work.
 See, Spielbergo gypped me last year with AI, and it left me thinking that the man had traveled so far up his own anus that getting an intelligent and enjoyable film out of him was an exercise in wishful thinking.

 Sometimes I am happy to be proved wrong.
 This film more than makes up for the lacklustre, uninspired kiddies' film AI.
 Even though he appears to be working in the same genre, this film, based on a Philip K Dick short story of the same name, towers over pretty much all of the recent sci-fi films that you've bothered to shell out your hard earned money for.
-Attack of the Clones looks like the work of a very technically minded retard in comparison.
+Attack of the Clones looks like the work of a very technically minded autistic chap in comparison.

 Rating: